Dove, Chaffinch and Eagle

 Communication and Language (C&L)

-In the Early Years Foundation Stage, Communication and Language is broken down into three aspects:
+In Reception, Communication and Language is broken down into two aspects:

 To ensure your child really excels in communication and language we will be immersing the children in the following activities:

-· Talk for Writing (learning actions for a story) and developing their own stories using Tales Toolkit
+Talk for Writing (learning actions for a story)

-· Listen and respond to ideas expressed by others in conversation or discussion
+Join in discussions/conversations and respond to ideas expressed by others

 It is our belief that children need as much exposure to these activities to ensure they develop into the best learners that they can be.